pastokes/escriptorium-utilities/alto_add_image/README.md

 (ALTO, image etc.).
 We could guess this from the ID format, but this is not robust to any future changes in Transkribus output.
 Instead, the `fileGrp`s have to be searched for the `file` `@ID`s and the `fileGrp` `@ID` used to determine the type.

+The code should be relatively robust, but a few improvements are still needed:

+* If the METS is present but the relevant filename can't be found, then should give the fallback case of the XML filename.
+* A parameter could allow the user to choose behaviour if the METS can't be found (use XML filename or do nothing).
+* Could check for existing image filename and give a warning if present.
+* ...

 Peter A. Stokes, EPHE, 2022